Sleeping Giant (Connecticut): History

 During the mid-19th century, spurred by the painters of the Hudson River School and transcendentalist philosophers such as Ralph Waldo Emerson and Henry David Thoreau, an interest in mountains as a respite from industrialization and urbanization took hold in New England.
 Summer cottages were built on the Sleeping Giant and many other locations on the Metacomet Ridge.
 In 1888, John H. Dickerman built a carriage road on the Giant and opened what he called Blue Hills Park.
 He held picnics with ice cream on the ledges for local residents.

 Conservation of the Giant began in 1924 with the creation of the Sleeping Giant Park Association (SGPA) by a group of local residents concerned with ongoing traprock quarrying on the Giant's head.
 A cottage owner, Judge Willis Cook, had leased his property to the Mount Carmel Traprock Company for the purpose of quarrying traprock for building materials.
 The blasting away of what was a beloved landscape feature resulted in public outrage, well reported by local newspapers at the time.
 Under the leadership of James W. Toumey, a Yale University forestry professor, the SGPA undertook a ten-year struggle with the traprock operation.
 The property was purchased by the SGPA in 1933, during the Great Depression, for $30,000; the money was raised through private donations and the property became the Sleeping Giant State Park.
 (Note: A complete history of the Giant has been published in Nancy Davis Sachse's book Born Among the Hills – The Sleeping Giant Story.)

 Sleeping Giant State Park was created in 1924, when the SGPA donated 600 acres to the Park and Forest Commission.
 The state added an additional 65 acres that year, purchased at a cost of $7025.00.

 In 1936, the Sleeping Giant Tower was built at the top by the Works Progress Administration.
 It was listed on the National Register of Historic Places in 1986 as part of the Connecticut State Park and Forest Depression-Era Federal Work Relief Programs Structures.

 Damage around the southern part of the Blue Trail that follows the Mill River.

 On May 15, 2018, a 100-mph microburst caused extensive damage to the park, forcing its closure.
 Ben Lambert of the New Haven Register noted that, "The tops of trees around the park entrance looked as if they had been purposefully shorn away."
-After more than a year of clean up, largely in part by the Sleeping Giant Park Association, the park reopened on June 14, 2019.
+After more than a year of clean up, much done by or coordinated by the Sleeping Giant Park Association, the park reopened on June 14, 2019.
 According to the Hartford Courant, officials from the state estimated restoration cost $735,000.